AdyKalra/TestingToolsviaTestPyramid/NFR.md

 * glue - Application Security Automation - Glue is a framework for running a series of tools.
 Generally, it is intended as a backbone for automating a security analysis pipeline of tools.  https://github.com/OWASP/glue

+* SPARTA is a python GUI application which simplifies network infrastructure penetration testing by aiding the penetration tester in the scanning and enumeration phase.
+It allows the tester to save time by having point-and-click access to his toolkit and by displaying all tool output in a convenient way.
+If little time is spent setting up commands and tools, more time can be spent focusing on analysing results. http://sparta.secforce.com/

+* pythem Penetration Testing Framework pythem is a multi-purpose pentest framework written in Python.
+It has been developed to be used by security researchers and security professionals.
+The tool intended to be used only for acts within the law.
+I am not liable for any undue and unlawful act practiced by this tool, for more information, read the license.
+Only runs on GNU/Linux OS. https://github.com/m4n3dw0lf/PytheM